 Play9 Sports Tournament Rules

-Play9 events are BBCOR or Wood Bat only events.
+All Play9 Events are BBCOR or WOOD bat use events.

 All Play9 Events are a 4 Game guarantee with bracket play unless otherwise posted.
 Fall events are 3 Game guarantee Showcase Format, no bracket play.

 *Play9 Sports PROVIDES BASEBALLS FOR ALL EVENTS*